 They are also referred to as self-watering beds.
 Although this is misleading.
 They are self regulating.
 They will only fill so much before draining.
 However, they do still require water input.
 The result of the water being stored under the soil, is less water wastage due to evaporation.
-As well, the plant roots are being drawn deeper into the soil.
+The plant roots are also being drawn deeper into the soil.
 This action will make them stronger and more drought tolerant.

 A wicking bed primarily consists of 3 layers.
-The container, the reservoir and the planting/wicking material.
+The container (usually a raised garden bed, but not necessary), the reservoir and the planting/wicking material.
 The main container could be anything from a small potter to a large field.
 Literally, anything sturdy that will hold water.

 The reservoirs are the same as rain barrels in principle.
 From the overflow, the water can go into another bed.
 They can be plumbed together on the same grade, though the piping may get in the way of access.
 Therefore, it is much simpler design have the water flow down hill from one bed to the next.